Does Valentine’s Day place too much emphasis on romantic love?

 For example, the love you feel for your children and grandchildren, for the other members of your family, and for friends and neighbours can be just as important in your life, and in some cases much more important.

 And what about the love of things?
-The love you feel for your favourite hobbies like gardening and painting, or the love and loyalty you feel to your home and community also have the potential to enrich your life.
+The love you feel for your favourite hobbies like gardening and painting or the love and loyalty you feel to your home and community also has the potential to enrich your life.

-Where Valentine’s Day often goes wrong is it fails to acknowledge that love is about much more than romance.
+Where Valentine’s Day often causes division is that it fails to acknowledge that love is about much more than romance.
 If it did, perhaps people might be more inclined to celebrate this occasion.

 What do you think?
 Does Valentine’s Day place too much emphasis on romantic love?
 Or is that the whole point?
-Share your views at Speakers Corner.
+How will celebrate Valentines’s Day this weekend?

 What are your views?